-Roasted Garlic Hummus complex flavors from roasted garlic gives this hummus recipe a distinct flavor, it’s great as a spread or dip.
+Roasted Garlic Hummus complex flavors from roasted garlic give this hummus recipe a distinct flavor, it’s great as a spread or dip.

-If there’s one thing that you start making homemade instead of buying already prepared, make it be Roasted Garlic Hummus.
+If there’s one thing that you start making homemade instead of buying already prepared, let it be this recipe.

 Roasted Garlic Hummus Tips

-The difference in homemade and store-bought hummus is like night and day.
+The difference between homemade and store-bought hummus is like night and day.
 Even though I use canned garbanzo beans, homemade hummus tastes so much fresher.

 After eating these ‘air chips‘, my friend suggested the chips are great with hummus.
 I knew I had to make Roasted Garlic Hummus.
 By the way, that picture is from my Instagram feed, you should totally follow me on IG for behind the scenes happenings!